MIPPL/nephele-org-website/public/content/developers/tutorials/set-up-web3js-to-use-ethereum-in-javascript/index.md

 const Web3 = require("web3")
 ```

 Now that we included the library in the project we need to initialize it.
 Your project needs to be able to communicate with the blockchain.
-Most Ethereum libraries communicate with a [node](/developers/docs/nodes-and-clients/) through RPC calls.
+Most Nephele libraries communicate with a [node](/developers/docs/nodes-and-clients/) through RPC calls.
 To initiate our Web3 provider, we’ll instantiate a Web3 instance passing as the constructor the URL of the provider.
 If you have a node or [ganache instance running on your computer](https://ethereumdev.io/testing-your-smart-contract-with-existing-protocols-ganache-fork/) it will look like this:

 ```js
 const web3 = new Web3("http://localhost:8545")